Homemade Valentines Day Presents - Handmade Gifts

 Fold the flaps back on all but one of the envelopes you want to join (I used 4 envelopes, but you can use as many as you like).
 Stack the envelopes open side up, with the unfolded flap on the bottom.
 Moisten the folded flaps and affix each one to the envelope behind it.
 Punch a hole in the bottom center of all the envelopes and thread a beautiful ribbon through the holes.
 Insert keepsakes in envelopes, fold last flap over and tie ribbon around it.
 Decorate the outside however you desire.

 Bonbon-filled hearts – Surprise a loved one with a hanging heart-shaped container full of candy.
 Here’s how: 1.
-Fold and unfold a square of plain or patterned lightweight card stock to score it as pictured.
+Fold and unfold a square of plain or patterned lightweight cardstock to score it as pictured.
 2. Fold the cardstock in half vertically, and open.
 3. Fold it horizontally.
 4. Open.
 5. Draw two opposite corners of the square inward, tucking in the other two corners.
 6. Trace the heart template at right.
 7. Slide fold A behind fold B. 8.
 Hold in place.
 Use a hole punch to pierce both, thread a ribbon through and tie.
 Fill both sides of the heart with candy.

 Homemade Love Coupons!